Studio-CC/scrollUtilities/README.md

 # ScrollHandler

-A Lenis-powered smooth scroll handler for `Three.js` or DOM-based interactive experiences, with support for scroll animations, horizontal scrolling, and scroll-to triggers.
+A Lenis-powered smooth scroll handler for `with support for scroll animations, horizontal scrolling, and scroll-to triggers.

 ## Installation